-This sprawling resort encompasses several types of accommodations, including a 93-room hotel called the Boardwalk Inn, more than 350 one- to four-bedroom villas and three- to 11-bedroom homes, and 120 guestrooms and suites in the fairly new Village at Wild Dunes — the best accommodation for most families.
-Opened in 2008, the modern, bright, beach-themed Village offers both concierge and housekeeping service to all guests who stay in its hotel-like guestrooms, studios and suites.
-Both the studios (which have kitchenettes) and the one-, two- and three-bedroom suites (which have full kitchens) have washer/dryers.
+This sprawling resort encompasses several types of accommodations, including a 93-room hotel called the Boardwalk Inn, more than 350 one- to four-bedroom villas, three- to 11-bedroom homes, and 120 guestrooms and suites in the Village at Wild Dunes, the latter of which is a great option for families.

-Resort amenities include beach access, a variety of restaurants and snack bars (from fine dining to deli take-out), several swimming pools, a fitness center, two golf courses, 17 tennis courts, a spa, miles of walking and jogging paths and valet parking.
+Resort amenities include access to the beach, a variety of restaurants and snack bars (from fine dining to deli takeout), several swimming pools, a fitness center, two golf courses, 17 tennis courts, a spa, miles of walking and jogging paths, and valet parking.

 Our Editor Loves